chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

   <img src="../../assets/images/workshop8/functional-connectivity/atlas.gif" alt="Atlas GIF" width="900" height="300">
 </p>
 <br>
-By having a look at the 'Location' window (bottom left) we can now see that significant voxels of activity are mainly found in the:
+By having a look at the 'Location' window (bottom right of the screen) we can now see that significant voxels of activity are mainly found in the:

 <div style="display: flex; justify-content: center; gap: 20px;">
    <div style="text-align: center;">